deepanshs/mrsimulator/docs/user_guide/method/method.rst

     \text{d}_I(m_i,m_j) =  ~m_j^2 - m_i^2.

-You can verify that this is the case from the values of :math:`\text {p}_I` and :math:`\text{d}_I` for all single-spin transitions for :math:`I=1`, :math:`I=3/2` and :math:`I=5/2` shown below.
+You can verify this from the values of :math:`\text {p}_I` and :math:`\text{d}_I` for all single-spin transitions for :math:`I=1`, :math:`I=3/2` and :math:`I=5/2` shown below.
 Note that :math:`\text{d}_I = 0` for all transitions in a :math:`I=1/2` nucleus.